First Vatican Council: Papal infallibility

 On 13 July 1870, a preliminary vote on the section on infallibility was held in a general congregation: 451 voted simply in favour (placet), 88 against (non placet), and 62 in favour but on condition of some amendment (placet iuxta modum).
-This made evident what the final outcome would be, and some 60 members of the opposition left Rome so as not to be associated with approval of the document.
-The final vote, with a choice only between placet and non placet, was taken on 18 July 1870, with 433 votes in favour and only 2 against defining as a dogma the infallibility of the pope when speaking ex cathedra.
+This made evident what the outcome would be, and some 60 members of the opposition left Rome so as not to be associated with approval of the document.
+The final vote, with a choice only between placet and non placet, was taken on 18 July 1870, with 533 votes in favour and only 2 against defining as a dogma the infallibility of the pope when speaking ex cathedra.
 The two votes in opposition were cast by Bishops Aloisio Riccio and Edward Fitzgerald.